ksrvco/WDNT/README.md

-# WDNT - Web Defense from Network Traffic
+# WDNT - Web Defense via Network Traffic

 # About :
 This is an project for monitoring network traffic and detect web app attacks on your web portals via network traffic analysing.